Adventures With Nature

 Join California State Park Volunteer Sally to learn how plant communities thrive along the central coast and maritime environments.
 Enjoy a 1.5 mile walk along the lush Coon Creek riparian corridor, located at the far south end of Montaña de Oro State Park.
 Learn how to identify diverse plant species and a bit about the history of this beautiful canyon.

-Meet at the farthest south parking lot in Montaña de Oro State Park, located 1 mile south of Spooner’s Cove.
+Meeting site: Meet at the farthest south parking lot in Montaña de Oro State Park, located 1 mile south of Spooner’s Cove.
 Arrive early as parking is limited and may fill up.

-Wear closed toed sturdy shoes with good traction and dress in layers for the coast.
+Materials: Wear closed toed sturdy shoes with good traction and dress in layers for the coast.
 Hiking poles are recommended for anyone needing extra stability on the initial steep decline down into the canyon from the parking lot; the rest of the trail this program will cover is relatively flat and considered easy to moderately strenuous.
 Bring water, camera, and binoculars.

 1.5 miles, 2 hours.